sarahblay/rc-docs/docs/usingthercspaces/zoomforworkshops.md

 ## Co-host responsibilities (Presenter)
 Before workshop:
 1. Orient yourself to the Zoom features so you can seamlessly explain them to your attendees.
-Check out Jeremy Buhler's page for orienting attendees to Zoom features: <a href="https://ubc-library-rc.github.io/intro-api/online.html" target="_blank">https://ubc-library-rc.github.io/intro-api/online.html</a>.
 If this is your first Zoom workshop, work with your teaching partner to actually try the features before the workshop.
+   a.
+For a quick overview, see <a href="https://ubc-library-rc.github.io/intro-api/online.html" target="_blank">https://ubc-library-rc.github.io/intro-api/online.html</a>.
+   b.
 During the workshop:
 2. You are presenting / teaching the workshop / webinar content.
 3. Welcome attendees.